 Kerk enlisted in the Reserve Corps at Essington, Pennsylvania, on June 18, 1917, and was soon assigned to the Aviation Section of the Signal Corps.5 He attended ground school at Ohio State University’s School of Military Aeronautics from the end of June through the beginning of September, graduating with Squadron 8 on September 1, 1917.6

 The Carmania docked at Liverpool on October 2, 1917, and almost immediately the men learned that they were not to go to Italy, but to remain in England and repeat ground school at the Royal Flying Corps’s No. 2 School of Military Aeronautics at Oxford University.
-Most left Liverpool for Oxford that same day, but since luggage had not yet been unloaded, Kerk, along with Earl Adams, Allen Tracy Bird, and Robert Arthur Kelly remained in Liverpool to look after it for the detachment, not arriving at Oxford until October 8, 1917.8 Over the course of October the cadets made their peace with training in England instead of Italy and enjoyed the amenities of English college life.
+Most left Liverpool for Oxford that same day, but, as luggage had not yet been unloaded, Kerk, along with Earl Adams, Allen Tracy Bird, and Robert Arthur Kelly, remained in Liverpool to look after it for the detachment, not arriving at Oxford until October 8, 1917.8 Over the course of October the cadets (as they were now called) made their peace with training in England instead of Italy and enjoyed the amenities of English college life.
 Murton Campbell mentions towards the end of the month that “We roasted some chestnuts tonight by our cozy little fire.
 Dug, Chap, Kerk and Rit were the bunch and a good one too.
 Hope I am in Flying School with them.”9

-Along with Adams, Robert Alexander Anderson, Guy Maynard Baldwin, and Thomas John Herbert, Kerk set out for No. 31 Training Squadron at Wyton, about fifteen miles northwest of Cambridge, on November 19, 1917.10 Ten days later, when Thanksgiving arrived, Kerk was one of the many men already posted to squadrons who returned to Grantham to celebrate.
+Ten days later it was learned that fifty of the men would soon be leaving Grantham for squadrons, and when the fifty were selected, Kerk was among them.
+Along with Adams, Robert Alexander Anderson, Guy Maynard Baldwin, and Thomas John Herbert, he set out for No. 31 Training Squadron at Wyton, about fifteen miles northwest of Cambridge, on November 19, 1917.10 Ten days later, when Thanksgiving arrived, Kerk was one of the many men already posted to squadrons who returned to Grantham to celebrate.
 Festivities included a game of American football between the “Hardly Ables” and the “Unfits,” with Kerk playing for the latter, winning, team.
 His teammate Lloyd Ludwig remarked that “Mac, Kerk, Brader and Hardin played great games.”11

 Back at Wyton Kerk presumably completed a course of preliminary flying training on December 17, 1917.12 There is evidence that he suffered from ill health, possibly beginning around this time.
 A note dated December 18, 1917, on his R.A.F. service record appears to indicate that he was transferred to the “non-effective pool,” i.e., put on leave, possibly for medical reasons, on that date.
-A later annotation (March 4, 1918) describes Kerk as “Unfit any service 1 month,” and a medical exam on May 21, 1918, describes him as “Unfit G[eneral] S[ervice] 4 weeks fit H[ome] S[ervice] flying duties.”12a Despite these restrictions, Kerk’s situation by April 8, 1918, was such that Pershing was able to forward to Washington a recommendation for his commission as a first lieutenant.13 Ten days later Kerk was apparently again assigned to Wyton; his own listing of postings indicates he also spent some time at nearby Fowlmere.14 An undated note on his R.A.F. service record indicates that he had received two hours of dual instruction on DH.6s—a training plane used both at Wyton and Fowlmere.
+A later annotation (March 4, 1918) describes Kerk as “Unfit any service 1 month.”
+Four days later, Milnor, now working at American Aviation HQ in London, “went out to Tooting to see Kerk who is in hospital there” (perhaps the Grove Military Hospital).
+12a

-Although Kerk was placed on active duty May 31, 1918, he remained in England into the autumn.15 His R.A.F. service record indicates that he was transferred from No. 31 T.S. at Wyton on September 26, 1918, to his final training posting, the School of Navigation and Bomb Dropping near Stonehenge in Wiltshire, where he presumably trained on DH.4s and perhaps DH.9s.
+Although Kerk was placed on active duty May 31, 1918, he remained in England into the autumn.14a An undated note on Kerk’s R.A.F. service record indicates that he had received two hours of dual instruction on DH.6s—a training plane used at Wyton and perhaps at nearby Fowlmere, where, by Kerk’s own account, he was also stationed.15 His R.A.F. service record indicates that he was transferred from No. 31 T.S. at Wyton on September 26, 1918, to his final training posting, the School of Navigation and Bomb Dropping near Stonehenge in Wiltshire, where he presumably trained on DH.4s and perhaps DH.9s.

 There is conflicting information about Kerk’s active service in France.
 By one of his own accounts, recorded in 1920, he was in France already on September 4, 1918 (this is at odds with his R.A.F. service record).16 Kerk lists service with the U.S. 166th Aero Squadron in both the account he provided in 1920 and in one from 1934.17 In the latter he indicates he was with the 166th from October 18, 1918 through February 23, 1919, and the former notes that until early January 1919 he was at Maulan, France, and during most of January and February 1919 in Trier, Germany, which is consistent with the movements of the 166th.
 Curiously, Kerk does not appear on the roster of the 166thincluded in Hicks’s “History of Operations of the 166th Aero Squadron,” although he is among the men of the 166th listed as ready to depart Trier for Colombey-les-Belles in March 1919.18 On the other hand, Kerk’s name is included in a list of officers of the 11th Aero Squadron compiled, presumably, in 1919: the entry indicates that he reported to the 11th on November 6, 1918, and was then transferred to the 166th on November 9, 1918.19